 All instruments are used for a portion of wavefront sensing during observatory commissioning, but NIRCam is the primary wavefront sensor for JWST and contains several components in its pupil wheels that are used to measure wavefront information.
 Because of its importance to overall operations, NIRCam is comprised of two fully redundant modules.
 Weak lenses in the NIRCam filter wheels defocus the images to provide wavefront information.
 Analysis and determination of the wavefront error is performed on the ground using downlinked image data, and the necessary mirror commands are then uplinked to JWST to correct the alignments.

 Each primary mirror segment has actuators on its back that provide six degrees of freedom, as well as control over the radius of curvature.
 The secondary mirror is also controlled in its six degrees of freedom.
-Thus there are a total of 132 degrees of freedom in the telescope that need alignment, plus the focus mechanisms in each of the science instruments apart from MIRI.
+Thus, there are a total of 132 degrees of freedom in the telescope that need alignment, plus the focus mechanisms in each of the science instruments apart from MIRI.
 Other alignments such as the tertiary and fine steering mirror have been established during assembly on the ground and are sufficiently rigid to not need correction after launch.

 After launch and deployment, the primary mirror segments, secondary, and science instruments will be mis-aligned relative to each other by up to several millimeters.
 An iterative process using several types of wavefront sensing and control brings these mirrors into alignment within tens of nanometers.
 The large dynamic range (millimeters to nanometers) means that several distinct stages and types of sensing are necessary.
 This commissioning process is necessarily iterative, due both to finite sensing precision and also to mechanism uncertainties inherent to the coarse stage actuator design.
-As a result, OTE commissioning will be iterative at both small scales (a given step may need to be performed several times to converge) and at much larger scale (mechanism uncertainties will likely require looping back to repeat entire sections of the commissioning plan, particularly after multi-field control which typically requires large corrective moves).
+As a result, Optical Telescope Element (OTE) commissioning will be iterative at both small scales (a given step may need to be performed several times to converge) and at much larger scale (mechanism uncertainties will likely require looping back to repeat entire sections of the commissioning plan, particularly after multi-field control which typically requires large corrective moves).

-The deployment of the secondary, unfolding of the telescope “wings”, and initial deployments of segments from their launch restraints will take place starting around 16 days after launch.
+The deployment of the secondary, unfolding of the telescope “wings,” and initial deployments of segments from their launch restraints will take place starting around 16 days after launch.
 The wavefront sensing and correction process will begin once the telescope and instruments have cooled sufficiently toward their operating temperatures, expected around 40 days after launch.
 This process will intersperse individual wavefront sensing and control tasks, initial activation and checkouts of the science instruments, and observatory-level calibration tasks that involve many subsystems across the whole observatory, such as the guider and attitude control system.
-The main stages of the process are: 1) segment location and identification; 2) segment level wavefront control 3) segment co-phasing; and 4) multi-instrument sensing and control.
+The main stages of the process are (1) segment location and identification, (2) segment level wavefront control, (3) segment co-phasing, and (4) multi-instrument sensing and control.
 This process is expected to take several months, and comprises a large portion of the 6 month long commissioning phase.
 Because NIRCam is the main sensor, high quality images will be first achieved on NIRCam prior to any of the other instruments, about halfway through telescope commissioning.
 The multi-instrument sensing process then adjusts secondary mirror alignment to optimize image quality over the full instrument suite.

 Shortly after the telescope is fully aligned, a stability characterization assessment will characterize the observatory's response to changes in spacecraft attitude with respect to the sun.
 This will begin quantifying stability in flight, and will better inform subsequent wavefront maintenance.